devkimchi/blazor-hosting-model-sample/README.md

 1. Run each project individually to see how it works.

-   > For the hosted Blazor WASM app, run the following [SWA CLI](https://azure.github.io/static-web-apps-cli/) command within Visual Studio Code, Windows Terminal or PowerShell Console:
+   > For the hosted Blazor WASM app, run the following SWA CLI command within Visual Studio Code, Windows Terminal or PowerShell:
    >
    > ```powershell
    > swa start